Remote Work: A Manual for Humans

 - Meditate for 20 minutes a day.
 (I use the Insight Timer app to set an alarm and track my streaks.
 It gamifies meditation and has guided meditations as well.)
 A single meditation session reduces stress.
 But meditation practiced daily will transform you in ways you cannot imagine.

 - I write a quick appreciation, sometimes for the nice things, and sometimes for the hard things.
 For example: “I’m grateful for the anxiety I’ve experienced as a remote worker because it allows me to help other people who are suffering today.”
+If this sounds fluffy, there is real science behind this.

 - Pour 1L of water into a bottle and leave it on my desk.